 All people have the right to access nature in open and public spaces.
 To guarantee this right for all communities, it is imperative for the conservation community to build a more equitable, inclusive, and diverse movement.
 The Southern Maine Conservation Collaborative is committed to being a catalyst and partner in this transformation.

 Just as biodiversity strengthens natural systems, conservation work is made stronger by the contributions, experiences, perspectives, and values of different people and communities.
-Biases and disparities disproportionately burden communities of color, indigenous communities, the physically and mentally disabled, and low income communities with legacies of environmental damage and on-going harm.* It is our duty to ensure that our work is not repeating these practices but is addressing barriers and fixing inequitable systems.
+Biases and disparities disproportionately burden communities of color, indigenous communities, people with physical and mental disabilities, and low income communities with legacies of environmental damage and on-going harm.* It is our duty to ensure that our work is not repeating these practices but is addressing barriers and fixing inequitable systems.

 We know that organizations embracing equity are more resilient, creative, and long lasting.
 Organizations outwardly committed to equity are more attractive to funders and to a diversity of people for volunteer or staff opportunities.
 Striving to become an organization that embraces equitable principles will make the Collaborative a stronger, more effective catalyst for environmental good.